Pietro Luigi Galletti: Biography

-He was educated in Rome where he entered the Order of St. Benedict.
+He was born and educated in Rome where he entered the Benedictine Order.
 While a monk in the Abbey of St. Paul Without the Walls, he made a collection of the numerous ancient inscriptions used in the pavement of the floor of the famous basilica or scattered among the cloister buildings and in the surrounding vineyards.
 These became soon the nucleus of a classified museum of Christian and Pagan inscriptions.
 Later on he became keeper of the archives and librarian of the Benedictines in Florence.
 Pius VI bestowed various benefices on him and made him titular Bishop of Cyrene.
+He died in Rome.